check-spelling-sandbox/cilium/Documentation/network/l2-announcements.rst

 matching policies.
 If a node without a pod receives traffic, it will drop it.
 To fix this, set the policy to ``.Spec.ExternalTrafficPolicy: Cluster``.

-Please open a Github issue if none of the above steps helped you solve your issue.
+Please open a GitHub issue if none of the above steps helped you solve your issue.

 .. _l2_pod_announcements: